|

 C and D are hardlinked together in the destination location, but the hardlink to

 A is broken.
-This means that the reference count of C and D is 2 with the destination
+This means that the reference count of C and D is 2 in the destination

 location.